LukeStampfli/EmbeddedFPSExample/docs-src/guide/server-basics-and-login-system.md

         DontDestroyOnLoad(this);
     }
 ```
-pretty similar to the GlobalManager of the client.
+pretty similar to the ConnectionManager of the client.
+The ServerManager is a singleton as well.

 (and you will need the following directives at the top of the file)
 ```csharp